berialx/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is the readme file for the python hello world project
+This is the readme file for the hello world of python project